gnu-user/password-reset-page/README.md

-Computer Science Club Password Reset Page
+CS Club Password Reset Page
 =========================================

-Forgot Your Password
+Forgot Your Password?
 -----------------------------------------

 The Computer Science Club registration page is a simple page where club members